Toufool/AutoSplit/README.md

 # autosplitter
 This program is used together with a speedrun timer (livesplit, wsplit, etc) that uses image analysis to compare images (chosen by the user) to the users live game feed and splits when there is a match.
+It was created using Python 2.7

 # HOW IT WORKS: